wmvanvliet/good_code/README.md

 The context I chose is that of a laboratory that produces groundbreaking results from measurements obtained through experiments.
 The reason for this choice is that this is the context in which I usually write code and hence have thought enough about that I may have something worthwhile to say.

-I'll be discussing the code I wrote to solve two puzzles and describe some of my design decisions and the reasoning behind those decisions in light of the three requirements listed above.
+I'll be discussing the code I wrote to solve the first puzzle and describe some of my design decisions and the reasoning behind those decisions in light of the three requirements listed above.

 # Advent of code 2020, day 1